ming86/momo-research/README.md

 Welcome to **momo-research**.
 This is a public research log for **Context Engineering** and **Persistent Memory** for AI agents.

-This repository serves as a archive of insights, summaries, and practical takeaways from academic papers, whitepapers, and industry research focused on:
+This repository serves as a archive of insights from papers focused on:

 - **Context engineering**
 - **Long-term and persistent memory for agents**
 - **Memory architectures** (summaries, embeddings, symbolic, sequential)
-- **MCP-based tool ecosystems**
 - **Unified organizational memory**
 - **Agent workflows and memory-aware system design**

-Our goal is to translate complex technical research into **clear, actionable insights** that help developers, builders, and researchers understand how modern AI systems can leverage memory more effectively.
+Our goal is to translate complex technical research into **actionable insights** that help developers, builders, and researchers understand how AI agents can leverage memory more effectively.

 ---